Second Battle of Thatta

-The Second Battle of Thatta (Sindhi: ٺٽي جي ٻي جنگ) was a key episode in the dissolution of the Samma dynasty of Sindh and its replacement by the Arghun dynasty in 1520.
+The Second Battle of Thatta (ٺٽي جي ٻي جنگ) was fought near Thatta on 21st of December 1520, between the Samma Sultanate and the invading army of the Arghuns.

 Prelude

-In 1517 A.D.
-(923 A.H.), Babur undertook his second expedition against Kandahar but became seriously ill.
-Shah Beg Arghun then proposed a peace agreement that was accepted by all, allowing him to move towards Sindh.
-There are two narrations of Shah Beg entering Sindh.
-At this time Shah Hassan was at service of Babur at Kabul.
+In 1517, Babur undertook his second expedition against Kandahar but became seriously ill.
+Shah Beg Arghun subsequently concluded a peace agreement with Babur, enabling him to turn his attention towards Sindh.
+The circumstances surrounding Shah Beg's entry into Sindh are described differently by later histories.

-Masumi states that some Mongols settled in the region with Feroz's approval in an area designated Mughal Waro (Sindhi: مغل واڙو).
-Among them was Kasim Kabak Arghun, who switched sides from Shah Beg after a murder incident.
-Jam Feroz enlisted these Mongols, mainly from the Daolatshah and Nargahi tribes, out of concern for Darya Khan's loyalty, hoping to secure support from brave individuals who could oppose him if needed.
-Mir Kasim Kabak Arghun encouraged and induced Shah Beg Arghun to undertake the conquest of Samanagar and, therefore, Shah Beg Arghun made preparations.
+According to Masumi, Jam Feroz permitted a number of Mongols to settle in an area known as Mughal Waro.
+Among them was Mir Kasim Kabak Arghun, who had defected from Shah Beg after a murder incident.
+Concerned about the loyalty of Darya Khan, Jam Feroz enlisted these Mongols, chiefly from the Daolatshah and Nargahi tribes, to strengthen his position.
+Masumi further states that Mir Kasim encouraged Shah Beg to undertake the conquest of Samanagar, prompting Shah Beg to prepare for an invasion.

-Whereas, Tahiri states that jealousy among the courtiers toward Darya Khan motivated them to urge Jam Feroz to take action against him.
-Finding him incapable, they turned to Jam Feroz's mother, Madina Machhari, and advised her to invite the Arghun Mongols to help remove Darya Khan from power.
-Following their suggestion, Madina invited Shah Beg, who took the Baghban-Sehwan route to enter Sindh.
+Tahiri, however, presents a different account.
+He states that several courtiers, resentful of Darya Khan's influence, sought to undermine him.
+After finding Jam Feroz unwilling or unable to act, they persuaded his mother, Madina Machhani, to invite Shah Beg into Sindh to remove Darya Khan from power.
+According to Tahiri, Madina accepted their advice, and Shah Beg entered Sindh by way of the Baghban–Sehwan route.

 Battle

-Shah Beg's Arrival
+Arrival of Arghuns

-Shah Beg Arghun reached Fatehpur and Ganjabah to mobilize troops for war.
-He appointed chiefs to leadership roles, assigned his brother Muqim Beg to oversee Siwi, and sent a Vanguard under Mir Fazil Kokaltash with 240 horses to advance.
-Despite Darya Khan's sons, Mahmud Khan and Motan Khan, joining the Samma army at Talti near Sehwan, Shah Beg Arghun decided to bypass them and continued his march.
+Shah Beg advanced to Fatehpur and Gandava, where he mobilized his forces for the campaign, including men from Baloch tribes.
+He appointed military commanders, entrusted his brother Muqim Beg with the administration of Sibi, and dispatched a vanguard of 240 horsemen under Mir Fazil Kokaltash.
+Meanwhile, the sons of Darya Khan, Mahmud Khan and Motan Khan, joined the Samma army at Talti near Sehwan.
+Rather than engaging them, Shah Beg bypassed their position and continued his advance towards Samanagar.

-Upon reaching Baghban, Shah Beg Arghun was paid homage by local chiefs who encouraged his advancement towards Samanagar.
-He traversed the Lakki hills and established his camp approximately six miles south of Samanagar, beside the Khan Wah.
-During this period, the Indus River flowed south of Samanagar, necessitating a strategy to cross it.
-Shah Beg Arghun's scouts identified a local resident who guided them to a fording point in the river.
+Upon reaching Baghban, Shah Beg received the submission of several local chiefs, who encouraged him to continue his march towards Samanagar.
+After crossing the Lakki hills, he established his camp approximately six miles south of the city on the banks of the Khan Wah canal.
+As the Indus River then flowed to the south of Samanagar, Shah Beg sought a suitable crossing.
+His scouts eventually located a local inhabitant who guided the Arghun army to a ford across the river.

 Interlude

-On the 15th of Muharram 926 AH (1519 AD), Shah Beg successfully led his forces across the river, leaving a contingent of soldiers to secure the camp.
-In the meantime, Darya Khan, having left Jam Feroz at the capital, advanced with a substantial army and engaged in battle with the Arghuns.
-Arghuns encountered Samma army near 'Khan Wah' canal which Darya Khan had himself built to irrigate the lands of village Sankurah and other areas.
-The confrontation resulted in a decisive victory for Shah Beg, although Darya Khan was tragically captured by Tingari Birdi Qabtasal and killed in the conflict.
+On 21 December 1520, Shah Beg successfully led his forces across the river, leaving a contingent of soldiers to secure the camp.
+Meanwhile, Darya Khan, having left Jam Feroz at the capital, advanced with a substantial army, including numerous war elephants, to confront the Arghuns.
+The opposing forces met near the Khan Wah canal, which Darya Khan had constructed to irrigate the lands of the village of Mirpur Sakro and the surrounding area.
+The battle ended in a decisive victory for Shah Beg.
+Darya Khan was killed during the fighting.